newrelic/nr1-workshop/lab8/INSTRUCTIONS.md

 For the purposes of expediency, this lab provides a lot more working code than some of the previous exercises.
 Please take a moment to review the following files.

 1. Open the file `lab8/nerdlets/my-nerdlet/nr1.json` and check out the contents.
 They look like the following.
-There are two attributes we want to pay attention to: `entities` and `actionCategory`.
+Pay attention to the `context` attribute.

 Just like in [`lab7`](../lab7/INSTRUCTIONS.md), we're going to access this Nerdlet via the `Entity Explorer`.